Meet The Team

 Rachel graduated with a first-class BSc (Hons) Equine Science degree from Nottingham Trent University in 2006 and then went on to complete her PhD in Equine Physiology and Behaviour.

-Prior to joining NEWC in 2019, Rachel worked as an equine lecturer at Nottingham Trent University - leading their behaviour and welfare, assessment of behaviour, and learning and cognition undergraduate modules as well as supervising student research projects.
-She has co-authored several research papers focusing on equine welfare, training and transport along with NEWC Director, Dr Carol Hall, which have been published in the scientific press.
+Prior to joining NEWC in 2019, Rachel worked as an equine lecturer at Nottingham Trent University - leading their behaviour and welfare, and learning and cognition undergraduate modules as well as supervising student research projects.

-Rachel is a former horse owner and has a long-standing interest in the application of evidence-based management procedures and training practices that promote positive equine welfare.
+Rachel is a former horse-owner and has a long-standing interest in the application of evidence-based management procedures and training practices that promote positive equine welfare.
 Rachel strongly believes in the work of NEWC and its unique role in the equine welfare sector.
 She enjoys the challenge of looking after the NEWC membership organisations, the business and its directors.

 Copyright © 2023 National Equine Welfare Council.
 All Rights Reserved.